frap129/cclsp/README.md

 - **Location information**: Provides exact line and character positions
 - **Discovery-oriented**: Ideal for code exploration and understanding file architecture

+### `get_completion`

+Get code completion suggestions at a specific position in a file.
+Provides intelligent autocomplete functionality to assist with code development and exploration.

+**Parameters:**
+- `file_path`: The path to the file
+- `line`: The line number (1-indexed)
+- `character`: The character position (1-indexed)
+- `trigger_character`: Optional - The character that triggered completion (e.g., ".", ":")
+- `resolve_details`: Whether to resolve additional details like documentation and auto-imports (default: false)
+- `include_auto_import`: Whether to include auto-import suggestions (default: false)
+- `max_results`: Maximum number of completion items to return (default: 50)

+**Features:**
+- **Context-aware suggestions**: Provides relevant completions based on current scope and position
+- **Type information**: Shows parameter types and return types for methods and functions
+- **Documentation**: Includes brief descriptions when available and when resolve_details is enabled
+- **Auto-import support**: Suggests imports for external symbols when include_auto_import is enabled
+- **Organized output**: Groups completions by kind (methods, properties, variables, etc.)
+- **Multi-position support**: Automatically tries different position combinations for better accuracy

 ## 💡 Real-world Examples

 ### Finding Function Definitions